Morse code: Diacritics and non-Latin extensions

 For Chinese, Chinese telegraph code is used to map Chinese characters to four-digit codes and send these digits out using standard Morse code.
 Korean Morse code uses the SKATS mapping, originally developed to allow Korean to be typed on western typewriters.
 SKATS maps hangul characters to arbitrary letters of the Latin script and has no relationship to pronunciation in Korean.

 Unusual variants

 During early World War I (1914–1916), Germany briefly experimented with 'dotty' and 'dashy' Morse, in essence adding a dot or a dash at the end of each Morse symbol.
-Each one was quickly broken by Allied SIGINT, and standard Morse was restored by Spring 1916.
+Each one was quickly broken by Allied SIGINT, and standard Morse was resumed by Spring 1916.
 Only a small percentage of Western Front (North Atlantic and Mediterranean Sea) traffic was in 'dotty' or 'dashy' Morse during the entire war.
-In popular culture, this is mostly remembered in the book The Codebreakers by Kahn and in the national archives of the UK and Australia (whose SIGINT operators copied most of this Morse variant).
+In popular culture, this is mostly remembered in the book The Codebreakers by David Kahn and in the national archives of the UK and Australia (whose SIGINT operators copied most of this Morse variant).
 Kahn's cited sources come from the popular press and wireless magazines of the time.

-Other forms of Fractional Morse or Fractionated Morse have emerged.
+Other variations include forms of "fractional Morse" or "fractionated Morse", which recombine the characters of the Morse code–encoded message and then encrypt them using a cipher in order to disguise the text.